 - a.
 Brain involvement may be single or multiple - b.
 Information about brain involvement may be clinical or pathological - c.
-Code this field whether or not the patient had neoadjuvant (preoperative) systemic therapy - d.
-Code this field for all solid tumor schemas (including Kaposi Sarcoma and Ill-Defined Other [includes unknown primary site]) and the following Hematopoietic schemas - i.
+Code this data item whether or not the patient had neoadjuvant (preoperative) systemic therapy unless determined to be disease progression - d.
+Code this data item for all solid tumor schemas (including Kaposi Sarcoma and Ill-Defined Other [includes unknown primary site]) and the following Hematopoietic schemas - i.
 Lymphoma Ocular Adnexa 00710 - ii.
-Lymphoma (excluding CLL/SLL) 00790 - iii.
-Lymphoma (CSS/SLL) 00795 - iv.
-Mycosis Fungoides 00811 - v.
+Lymphoma (excluding CLL/SLL) 00790 (excluding primary sites C770-C779; see 2.c) - iii.
+Lymphoma (CLL/SLL) 00795 (excluding primary sites C770-C779; see 2.c) - iv.
+Mycosis Fungoides (MF) 00811 - v.
 Primary Cutaneous Lymphoma (excluding MF and SS) 00812 - 2.
 Use of codes.
 Assign the code that best describes whether the case has brain metastases at diagnosis. - a.
 Use code 0 when the medical record - i.
 Indicates that there are no distant (discontinuous) metastases at all - ii.
-Includes a clinical or pathologic statement that there are no brain metastases - iii.
-Includes imaging reports that are negative for brain metastases - iv.
+Confirms the tumor is benign (0), borderline (1), or in situ (2) - iii.
+Includes a clinical or pathologic statement that there are no brain metastases - iv.
+Includes imaging reports that are negative for brain metastases v.
 Indicates that the patient has distant (discontinuous) metastases but brain is not mentioned as an involved site